How Browsers Work: URL to Pixels

 V8 and ownership boundaries

-• Blink: page model, web platform APIs, layout/paint pipeline.
+In Chromium browsers, V8 handles script execution.
+Blink handles the page model, web platform APIs, and layout/paint pipeline.

-Node.js uses V8 too, but it is not a browser host, so it does not provide a page model like window and document by default.
+Node.js also uses V8, but it is not a browser host, so it does not provide a page model like window and document by default.

 Debugging checklist by layer